Terms of Service

 • You agree to the following:

 • Ethos Estate Planning is an online provider of “fill in the blank” forms and general information.
+We may choose to update these materials from time to time, without notice, but do not make any commitment to do so.
 We are not a law firm and we do not provide legal advice or represent you in any way (including, without limitation, in any legal capacity).

-• By using the Services (including, without limitation, our forms) you are not accessing or receiving any attorney services or legal advice.
-The Services, including our app, are not a substitute for the advice of a licensed attorney.
+• By using the Services (including, without limitation, our forms) you are not accessing or receiving any attorney services or legal, tax, or accounting advice.
+The Services, including our app, are not a substitute for the advice of a licensed attorney or other professional.

 • By using the Services (including, without limitation, our forms) you are not establishing an attorney-client relationship with Ethos Estate Planning or any of its employees, or with an attorney.
 Any information you provide us is not protected by the attorney-client privilege or attorney work product doctrines.